-Examples of such content include social reviews comma blog articles and positive customers’ testimonials.
+Examples of such content include social reviews, blog articles, and positive customer testimonials.

 Objective #2: Demonstrate Expertise

-Examples of such content include eBooks, case studies and newsletter.
+Examples of such content include eBooks, white papers, podcasts, webinars, case studies, and newsletters.

 Objective #3: Get Referrals

 Every business needs referrals to grow.
-The whole process of getting a referral from your customers become simpler when you have a formalized process laid down.
+The whole process of getting a referral from your customers becomes simpler when you have a formalized process laid down.

-Examples of such content include gift certificate, coupon and referral videos.
+Examples of such content include gift certificates, coupons, and referral videos.

 Step #4: Aim to Produce Shareable Content

 Look around social media, and you will find one thing common amongst its users and that is the desire to share content that is worth it.